 position of the body the soul is on its knees. ~ Victor Hugo

-My love for him broke utterly in the three days I discovered what he was.
-I was fortunate to have such clarity.
-I held no illusions or mistaken feelings that even a tiny breath of time with him had been real.
+My love for him vanished in one heart beat’s time at seeing the truth behind his pretty face.
+I held no illusions or mistaken feelings that even a tiny breath of my life with him had been real.
 There had been no mutual moment of anything.
 He did his best to make me believe a deep vein of true love ran between us even during the ten days it took him to move out.

 Those hideous moments flipped on a dime to his blatant contempt for me.
 As harsh as the hatred for me was – it was the truth.
-His fake sugar-candy sweetness, softness and humility no longer soothed me: his false kindness was evil in disguise, and potentially more dangerous than his open plots and insults.
+His fake sugar-candy sweetness, softness and humility no longer soothed me; his false kindness was evil in disguise, and held more danger than his open plots and insults.

 Sociopaths hate us for being what we are – human – and paradoxically hijack our humanity because they have none.
 They need us for their survival – as in if we don’t believe them – if no one believed them – would they exist…?

 Our brain has a center that lights up like a Christmas tree when we, feel love or concern.
 Sociopaths’ brains do not register these feelings.
 They ain’t got no Christmas tree.
 We genuinely light up in love, joy, kindness as well as sorrow and grief.
 They think our emotions are ridiculous, a waste of time.
 Useless.
 They use our emotions to get what they need – so they falsely think they are in charge.